Abhinav0915/Mystify/README.md

 # Mystify
-A website where users can get registered and play a game where users guess a number between the range of numbers
+A website where users can get registered and play a game where they enter a number and can check the if there is any mystery behind the number.